fmccarthy/class_DMDR/README.md

 To avoid conflicts with other builds of CLASS, it is recommended you do the above in a new virtual environment.
 Note that you will need to have gsl installed and in your PATH.

-You might need to change your openmp flag in the Makefile, if you get an error, eg from -fopenmp to -openmp.
+You might need to change your openmp flag in the Makefile, if you get an error; eg from -fopenmp to -openmp.